 Incorporating edibles is a trend worth digging into

 Call it gardening, edible landscaping, or urban agriculture, but the motive is the same: More people want to grow their own food.
-According to the most recent American Society of Landscape Architects survey, a vegetable garden is one of the top ten design elements with the expected highest consumer demand this year.
+According to an American Society of Landscape Architects survey, a vegetable garden is one of the top ten design elements in residential landscaping.

 Residential clients aren’t alone in their interest.
 Municipalities in places such as California and Florida require edibles to be part of job bids.
 Some cities, such Palm Springs, have offered rebates to encourage property owners to plant edibles.
 The booming foodie culture, “eat local” movements, and food safety concerns also drive interest.